JKShop/snowflake/README.md

-# Coordinator
+# Snowflake
-- Gives out client id's to database_wrappers
+- Generates snowflake id's
 ## Usage

 Set env ```SNOWFLAKE.COORDINATOR``` to point to your coordinator server !